Skates are an iconic Canadian symbol.

 Winter Wonderland Workshop

 Or, if you want to paint your own skates, here is a half day workshop that you might like: Winter Wonderland Workshop.
-Bring your own skates and leave everything else to me.
+Bring your own skates and leave the mess in my home while I help you paint your skates that you will display in your home or gift to as a special memento.

 A participant in one of my November workshops sent me a photo of her painted skates.
 They are displayed on the hearth in her home for Christmas, They can be left as a winter decoration by removing the poinsettia and adding greenery instead.
 She did a great job, don’t you think?
 The snowmen patterns were designed by me for this workshop.
 They are one of several easy patterns that can be painted on skates in an afternoon.